-Therefore, it’s a good idea to figure out where your potty spot is going to be for your chihuahua puppy-it’s the important first step in getting your Chi potty trained and ready to go.
+Therefore, it’s a good idea to figure out where your potty spot will be for your chihuahua puppy-it’s the critical first step in getting your Chi potty trained and ready to go.

 Make sure you take into consideration all seasons.
 What works in summer might not work in winter.
 Consider these the most Chis are not so ecstatic about snow thanks to their small coats.

-its all about consistency.
-One fundamental element of potty training a chihuahua puppy is to be consistent in everything you do.
-You should aim to take your pup out every two hours based upon age.
+It’s all about consistency.
+One fundamental element of potty training a chihuahua puppy is consistency in everything you do.

 Here is a table you can copy down and use as a reference: